 The portion of this Rule that remains was formerly subdivision (b).
-It was amended in 2013 to reduce the amount of paper submitted as chambers copies.
+It Subdivision (b) was amended in 2013 to reduce the amount of paper submitted as chambers copies.
 Unless the Court directs otherwise, only certain papers specified in the rule, rather than all papers, must be delivered to chambers under this rule.
-The rule was also amended to permit the mailing of chambers copies to the Court and to eliminate the requirement that papers must be delivered in unsealed envelopes.
+The Subdivision (b) of this rule was also amended to permit the mailing of chambers copies to the Court and to eliminate the requirement that papers must be delivered in unsealed envelopes.